imarsman/gotail/README.md

 The arguments are as follows:

+* `tail -h` print out summary usage information.
+This is also printed out if no files are specified.
 * `tail <file>` prints the tail (last) 10 lines of the given file to standard out
 	* This supports absolute and relative unix file paths
 * `tail -H <file>` prints the head (first) lines of the file